aassie/607-pylori/README.md

 # 607-pylori
-Depository of file related to ongoing project of Helicobacter pylori genome comparison More about this soon !
+Depository of file related to ongoing project of Helicobacter pylori genome comparison.

+More about this soon !